-The most cautious technique is not always the best for the product quality recommendation for the food processors
+The most cautious technique is not always the best for the product quality

 - 1. produced by the indirect techniques we need less energy but we have a milk with the typical cooking flavor - 2.
 Produced by the direct method we need more energy but we have no off flavor